Holonomic Mobility Information

-For example, a train can only move on the X axis work space (the train tracks), 1-DoF,
+For example, a train can exclusively move on the X axis work space (the train tracks), One - DoF,

 and can control its position on that one axis, thus it is holonomic.

-Most automobiles can be orientated and move to any position in 2-Dimensional (2D) work space.
+Most automobiles can be orientated and move to any position in two - Dimensional (2D) work space.

-The auto requires 3-DoF to describe its position (X, Y and gamma),
+The auto requires three - DoF to describe its position (X, Y and gamma),

 but at any point, it can move only along the vehicles centerline and turn with a steering angle input.

 (ignoring skidding and “drifting”) Thus, it has only two control DoF and three positional DoF;